qoherent/ria-hub-docs/docs/content/Usage/actions/faq.md

 | release                     | `published`, `edited`                                                                                                    |
 | registry_package            | `published`                                                                                                              |

 > For `pull_request` events, in [GitHub Actions](https://docs.github.com/en/actions/using-workflows/events-that-trigger-workflows#pull_request), the `ref` is `refs/pull/:prNumber/merge`, which is a reference to the merge commit preview.
-However, Gitea has no such reference.
+However, RIA Hub has no such reference.
-> Therefore, the `ref` in Gitea Actions is `refs/pull/:prNumber/head`, which points to the head of pull request rather than the preview of the merge commit.
+> Therefore, the `ref` in RIA Hub Actions is `refs/pull/:prNumber/head`, which points to the head of pull request rather than the preview of the merge commit.